-1 K. The Mayor shall submit a balanced Preliminary Budget.
-2 a.
-The Mayor's budget proposal shall balance all city funds.
-3 b.
-The transfers between funds shall be clearly illustrated.
-4 5 c.
-The use any proposed new revenues from proposed new fees or taxes should be clearly illustrated.
-6 H L. The anticipated amounts of reserves should be clearly illustrated.
-7 8 The reserve estimates shall be provided for the beginning and the end of the Preliminary Budget period (beginning and ending fund balances).
-9 10 11 1 M. The budget shall be developed consistent with State law and in a manner which encourages early involvement with the public and City Council as provided for by Chapter 2.72 LMC.
-12 13 14 N. The budget shall integrate into Capital Facilities Plan (CFP) and Strategic Financial Plan (SFP).
-The budget shall be consistent with the current year of the CFP and SFP.
-Budget planning activities shall be based on the next year of the SFP.
-L5 L6 L7 • Ο. The budget shall provide an account for one-time expenditures associated with an employee's end of employment.
-The Finance Director may establish administrative procedures specifying the conditions under which such funds may be expended.
-18 4.
-Financial Forecasts 19 20 , Α. As a part of each biennial budget process, the City shall prepare six-year expenditure and revenue forecasts for the City's principal operating and capital funds.
-21 22 23 24 į.
-Revenue forecasts for major revenues (those which represent at least 10% of the General Fund) should include "conservative", "moderate", "optimistic" forecasts and the assumptions used for each.
-The forecasts shall be based on the best information available and should reference assumptions and data sources.
-25 ii.
-Revenue forecasts should include all sources of revenue.
-26 27 iii.
-Forecasts shall include alternative expenditure scenarios, based on different policy and economic assumptions.
-28 W 1 В. Financial Forecasts shall: 29 i.
-Incorporate plans for reserves and specific fund balances.
-30 31 32 ii.
-Include revenue streams as may be appropriate to support capital projects in accordance with the city's Capital Facilities Plan and Strategic Investment Plan Component.
-33 34 iii.
-Serve as a basis for decision making that may affect long-term trends and financial needs.
-35 36 (C. All financial decisions shall be within the context of the long-range planning forecast and other related long-range plans (Capital Facilities Plan / Strategic Financial Plan).
+- A. As a part of each biennial budget process, the City shall prepare six-year expenditure and revenue forecasts for the City's principal operating and capital funds. - Revenue forecasts for major revenues (those which represent at least 10% of the General Fund) should be based on the best information available and should reference assumptions and data sources. - ii.
+Revenue forecasts should include all sources of revenue. - iii.
+Forecasts shall include alternative expenditure scenarios, based on different policy and economic assumptions. - B. Financial Forecasts shall: - i.
+Incorporate plans for reserves and specific fund balances. - ii.
+Include revenue streams as may be appropriate to support capital projects in accordance with the city's Capital Facilities Plan and Strategic Investment Plan Component. - iii.
+Serve as a basis for decision making that may affect long-term trends and financial needs. - C. All financial decisions shall be within the context of the long-range planning forecast and other related long-range plans (Capital Facilities Plan / Strategic Plan).
 Staff shall provide a review of the implications of budgetary and other fiscal proposals on these long-range forecasts and plans.
-Staff shall include a "fiscal note", in a format to be provided by the Finance Director and approved by the Council, with each action item on the council agenda.
-If no note is deemed necessary, the agenda cover sheet shall so state.

-- D. Assumptions used in the CFP and SFP shall be noted and defined. - E. Basis of long-range planning shall be outcome oriented.
-In accordance with Chapters 2.70 and 2.72 LMC, and Resolution 2000-03, the City shall strive to illustrate the output from CFP and SFP expenditures. - F. The forecasts developed under these policies shall be incorporated into the adopted Long-Term Financial Plan which shall be periodically updated and reviewed consistent with the updating of the financial forecasts as set forth by these policies.
+Staff shall include the financial impact with each item on the council agenda, if applicable. - D. Assumptions used in the CFP shall be noted and defined. - E. Basis of long-range planning shall be outcome oriented.
+In accordance with Chapters 2.70 and 2.72 LMC, the City shall strive to illustrate the output from CFP expenditures.